 ‘B’) and select “Insert” from the

-menu that pops up.
+menu that pops up and insert one new column to its left.
 Label this column “Inverse Volume

 (1/mL)”.
 In the cells of this column use a formula to

 calculate the inverse of the Volume data.
 One possible